Killing of Larry Payne: Events after Payne's death

 King planned to visit Payne's mother during his next visit to Memphis, but was killed before the visit could occur.
 He was assassinated seven days after Payne's killing, on April 4, 1968, when he returned to Memphis in an effort to hold a peaceful march unmarred by looting and violence.

 After Payne's death, Lizzie Payne, his mother, moved to Flint, Michigan.

+Under the Till Act, the case against Jones began another federal review in 2007.
+It would later be officially closed by the Department of Justice on July 5, 2011, when it was determined that there was not "sufficient evidence to prove beyond a reasonable doubt that the subject willfully used excessive force when he fired his weapon at the victim."
+Jones later died in April 2019.

+In April 2023, the Civil Rights Division official Karla Dobinski would issue a notice to close the case's file.